robotics12/robotics12/README.md

-- 👋 Hi, I’m @robotics12
+- 👋 Hi, I’m @robotics12 (i have no idea for a username)
 - 👀 I’m interested in robotics and engineering
-- 🌱 I’m currently learning air compression
+- 🌱 I’m currently learning JS, C#, C++ and getting back into python
-- 💞️ I’m looking to collaborate on all kind off projects
+- 💞️ I’m looking to collaborate on front end developments projects as of now.
-- 📫 How to reach me (ameyasgupta@gmail.com)
+- 📫 How to reach me, instagram - ag_axc_edits | discord - miataguy_02117 | reddit - finalgetsugatensho

 <!---
 robotics12/robotics12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.